ZukiLTU/WelcomeTerminal/README.md

 # WelcomeTerminal
-WelcomeTerminal is a simple tool to make your terminal more appealing and welcoming by displaying a welcome message alongside a ascii art randomly choosen from a list you've made
+WelcomeTerminal is a simple tool to make your terminal more appealing and welcoming by displaying a welcome message alongside a ascii art randomly choosen from a list of your choice

 # Installation
 - `$ git clone https://github.com/KoraKu/WelcomeTerminal` into your home directory